Archive for the ‘General’ Category

 I find this a very interesting story to follow.
 Though The Box travels quite slowly, and therefore is not something to follow on a minute-by-minute basis, it will end up travelling long distances and should create a thorough map of the busiest shipping lanes and ports throughout the world.
 As such it’s certainly something I will be keeping an eye on.
 I thought it might be useful to have an Atom feed with GeoRSS to make it possible to follow the path of The Box without having to remember to check the site.
 I was also quite interested in creating a user account for The Box, pulling the location of it into mapme.at and allowing users to follow the location on this site.
 Fortunately I can now announce that both these things are now possible.

 I’ve put together a basic script that pulls down the location of The Box every half hour and places this into the mapme.at database.
-The username is “thebox” so you can see its current location at http://mapme.at/where/thebox.
+The username is “thebox” so you can see its current location at https://mapme.at/where/thebox.
 I’ve set the permissions on the account so that anyone and everyone can view its location, but if you add it as a contact then it will show up on your homepage if you ever happen to be nearby.

 You can also follow the path of The Box by using a new feature of the site.
 The following URL will return an Atom feed for the user “thebox” for all logged locations since midday “yesterday”: